shivu1123/Lab_4_pokemon_gamecards/README.md

 This project is licensed under the **MIT License**.
 See the `LICENSE` file for details.

 ---
-Developed with ❤️ using Flutter.
+Developed using Flutter.
 Happy coding! 🚀